 In today's workplace, leaders need to align people around common outcomes, achieve results in record time, engage employees, coach work teams and help the organization to learn quickly.
 At the core of these roles is a series of skills that is best described as facilitative leadership.
 This workshop features multiple opportunities for each participant to practice new tools and receive feedback.
 Participants leave with invaluable core skills and implementation strategies for use in the workplace.
 (PracticeGroups: 1 - Staff Effectiveness and 2 - Policy Facilitation)

-Navigating successful working relationships with your elected officials
+Navigating with your elected officials to success

 INTERPERSONAL LEADERSHIP AND "THE NEW ORDER OF THINGS"